gwidgets/gwty-leaflet/README.md

 ##Leaflet version:

-gwty-leaflet is compatible with the latest stable version of Leaflet: 0.7.
+gwty-leaflet 0.5 is compatible with leaflet 1.0.

 ##Leaflet javascript files: